Synth.nu is a Swedish language web publication that covers a broad spectrum of electronic music.

 That is why TEC’s articles have easy-to-understand musical references, trivia and critique.
 It’s my style and always has been since I started writing about music as a student; I think you can tell if I am really into something when you read my text.
 It’s storytelling, rather than lecturing or trying to be cool.
 I’ve been told by friends in Europe that my style is easy to understand for people whose first language is not English.

-If people connect with your ethos and enjoy what you write, then they will trust your opinion and return for more.
-But you need to maintain quality control.
 So TEC has to be about what’s good, not what’s going on in The Scene.
 This is why TEC doesn’t have many news bulletins.

 If people don’t like what TEC features or its style of referencing, then that’s ok.
 They can always do their own blog as some have done.
 That’s great because then there’s another music platform.
 We have our choices.